 © WWF-US / Elisabeth Kruger

-Every year, polar bears in Hudson Bay walk up to 5,000 kilometres across the Arctic sea ice in the search for food and to raise their cubs.
+Every year, polar bears in Hudson Bay walk up to 5,000 kilometres across the Arctic sea ice in search for food and to raise their cubs.
 But the sea ice on which they depend is changing, and in some cases disappearing altogether.

-To help the polar bears that make their home on the ever shrinking expanse of sea ice, Sean Hutton founded the first Polar Bear Walk in 2013 when he was just seven years old.
+To help the polar bears that make their home on the ever-shrinking expanse of sea ice, Sean Hutton founded the first Polar Bear Walk in 2013 when he was just seven years old.
 Since then, thousands of students, families and professionals have taken part across the country.

 Pick a day to walk.

 We encourage you to walk on International Polar Bear Day (Feb.
 27) or another day that same week.